Embracing the Gig Economy: How to Avoid Worker Misclassification

 Do: The non-reimbursement rule indicates that an employer should not become involved in the supplying, leasing, or financing the supplies needed to do the job.
 Businesses can address this concern in the legal agreement by stating the high-level requirements needed for the project.
 This serves as a signed acknowledgment that the contractor understands the quality of work required when doing work for your business.

-To learn more about best practices for properly managing your freelance workforce, and request a copy of our "Classification Golden Rules," email [email protected] To request our "Classification 101" whitepaper, click here.
+To learn more about best practices for properly managing your extended workforce, download our "Classification 101" whitepaper.